Professional Review and Development

 Your learning and teaching should not be judged during your PRD/ PU.
 If line managers have concerns about learning and teaching then these should be addressed through other support mechanisms, conversations and perhaps ultimately HR processes.
 The focus of PRD and PU is the teacher’s commitment to ongoing professional learning.

-PRD for Local Authorities and Employers
+PRD for Local Authorities, Employers and School Leaders

 Local authorities and employers have an important role in ensuring PRD is valued and seen as a positive experience for teachers and schools.